studiokeywi/banjo/docs/index.md

 `@studiokeywi/banjo` is a TypeScript game framework meant to be run in the browser or a similar web view (such as through [Electron] or [Tauri]) through the build process of your choice.
 While dependency free, `banjo` expects to have access to browser-provided functionality such as the `cancelAnimationFrame`/`requestAnimationFrame` functions, the `HTMLImageElement`/`Image` objects, and the `<canvas>` element.
 If you can provide these where your code will run, then `banjo` should run there as well!

-!!!
-"These docs are powered by [Material for MkDocs] and [TypeDoc]"
+!!! info "These docs are powered by [Material for MkDocs] and [TypeDoc]"

 - 🚫 Dependency Free
   studioKeywi wants you to have confidence that the code we provide doesn't rely on outside vectors.
 We may not be the best choice, but we believe we are a transparent choice when it comes to understanding our functionality.